KnowPulse-KnowledgeBase/Get-a-list-of-SNPs-variants-between-2-varieties-within-a-region-of-interest./index.md

 # A short paragraph describing why we created this lesson.
 # What question is it trying to solve and why is that question important.
 why: "This tutorial is aiming to guide our pulse crop researchers through the search of their interested region or compare between two interested germplasm.
-The genotypic matrix tool allows researchers to find a list of genotypic data of their interested germplasm, which can be a useful tool for their own breeding programs."
+The genotypic matrix tool allows researchers to find a list of genotypic data of their interested germplasm, which can be helpful for their own breeding programs."

 # A short list of items researchers will learn in this lesson.
 learn: